 Baldrige Family Makes Historic Gift Marking the 30th Anniversary of the Passing of Secretary of Commerce Malcolm “Mac” Baldrige

-On July 25, 2017, we will mark the thirtieth anniversary of the tragic passing of Secretary Malcolm Baldrige.
+July 25, 2018, marked the thirty-first anniversary of the tragic passing of Secretary Malcolm Baldrige.
 He died July 25, 1987, while serving as Secretary of Commerce under President Ronald Reagan, from injuries suffered in a rodeo accident.

 It was the untimely passing of Malcolm Baldrige that galvanized support in Congress to codify a quality improvement program and national quality award in his name.